 Take more pictures right now.
 This is your opportunity to ‘mix’ different colours of light – yellow tungsten and blue twilight – it doesn’t last long, usually no more than 10 minutes, so make the most of it.

 The nice thing is you don’t have to bother with these numbers if you don’t want to.
-All you have to do is set your WB on the ‘Sunny’ icon and shoot away.
+Just set your WB to the ‘Sunny’ icon and shoot away.
 By locking it on the ‘Sunny’ icon, you will intensify both the yellows and the blues.
 But experiment.
 Every situation is different and you may find you get better results by using the Auto White Balance (AWB) setting.

-If possible, put your camera on a tripod or rest it on a firm object because you will need to use a slow shutter speed to capture the ‘mixed’ light of twilight – come on, it’s going dark!
+If possible, put your camera on a tripod or rest it on a firm object.
+This is because you will need to use a slow shutter speed to capture the ‘mixed’ light of twilight.
+Come on – it’s going dark!

-Twilight does not last long – so set up you camera beforehand and be ready.
+Twilight does not last long – so set up your camera beforehand and be ready.

 If you’d like to put all this technique into practice, you can join me in Shrewsbury at 7.30pm on the evening of April 21st 2018 for an evening Photography Workshop covering the wonders of ‘Mixed Light’ photography.